mars90226/glove80-keymaps/MARS_CHANGELOG.md

 Only record what changed in the Mars' version.

+## 1.16

+- Raise mouse move/scroll speed by 1.5 times.
+- Use `keymap.dtsi.erb` to generate the config.

 ## 1.15

 - Set `DIFFICULTY_LEVEL` to `0`, this difficulty should be between 4 and 5.